Quizz1Cal/Semester-2/COMP30020 - DEC/Prolog.md

 Where rules are used, to extract the semantics, find all possible input combinations and write out a corresponding clause for each.

+## Recursion Considerations

+If only want/expect one solution, make predicates deterministic (no choicepoints).
+E.g. no base and recursive cases, just one case.
+Otherwise, you'll disable LCO.

 ## Compilation and Debugging

 Use `?- [filename]` to compile (`?-` is the prompt)